 The journey is evaluated, summed up, and, typically, continued.
 New goals are set, and the employee and coach agree on the next steps.

-Coaching journeys can end after a successful few months but some can last a lifetime.
+Coaching journeys can end after a successful few months, and some can last a lifetime.

 When journeys end after just a few months, it can often be because the client has achieved their goals and aims.
 However, sometimes the journey ends because the timing wasn't right.
 Perhaps, the client is not in a position to dedicate the time and energy needed for the process.
 In other instances, the journey ends because the match, fit or chemistry between the coach and client wasn't there.